 WY: High Wyoming wind export case.
-This case is intended to be an output hour from the Anchor Data Set that has been modified to include all Regional projects.
+This case is intended to be an output hour from the Anchor Data Set.
 The hour that has the heaviest westbound flows coming out of Wyoming will be selected and transformed into a power flow base case.